 - 1. During the module, the extent to which students have successfully achieved the stated learning objectives will be formally assessed. - 2.
-The course book in the electronic learning environment describes the requirements a student must meet to pass themodule and the criteria on which the student is assessed.
+The Canvas course for each module describes the requirements a student must meet to pass the module and the criteria on which the student is assessed.